lisyce/TalkingGuitarTabs/final_project_handin.md

 The Anti-capitalist Politics principle refers to the rejection of a system that prioritizes those who are able-bodied, of the racial majority (typically White), and are gender normative.
 The rejetion of this system discourages competing for survival and encourages all contributions from all sorts of people.

 #### Analysis
 While this project (and music itself) is not inherently political, it has the power to both embody and fail to embody this principle depending on how it’s employed.
 Music can be a leisurely activity, giving listeners a break to feel their emotions or connect with others' emotions.
 By increasing accessibility for sheet music, we can increase accessibility to making music and the leisurely experience of listening to it.
 However, music is often also a means to profit.
 To embody this principle, accessible sheet music formats cannot be a reason to make more monetizable music, but rather more music for enjoyment.
-Thus, this project does not encourage montetary advancement or competiting for survivial but rather emphasizes additional modes of musical access.
+Thus, this project does not encourage montetary advancement or competing for survivial but rather emphasizes additional modes of musical access.

-TODO: Cara
-## Learnings and future work ~1-2 paragraphs (about 400 words):
+## Learnings and future work:

 ### What we learned

+We faced many challenges when designing and implementing our Talking Guitar Tabs project.
+Most of our struggles came from the variety of formatting within exported musicXML files.
+Despite it being a standardized format, there are a variety of ways to notate the same thing and the music21 library we extended for parsing did not always cover all edge cases.
+Often, the exported musicXML is only as easy-to-parse as the original guitar tabs are well-written.
+Poorly- or unconventionally-notated sheet music can limit accessibility because it creates hard-to-interpret musicXML.
+Composers and transcribers of guitar tabs can make their scores more accessible to other programs such as our project by using simpler notation.

 ### Future applications and extensions

+There are a variety of features that could be added to our project to make it more robust and convey more of the information found in guitar tabs and increase accessibility.
+There is a variety of musical notation that is important to support in future works to increase parity with written notationi.
+This includes structural elements like repeats, note and rhythm details like ties and articulations, and guitar specific notation like hammer-ons and pull-offs.

+Additionally, there are some features that the original Talking Scores project has that blind and low-vision individuals have said are beneficial to them.
+This includes the ability to play the midi representation of selected measures so users can listen to the score that the text represents.

+We hope to see continued improvement in accessibility for music scores so that everyone can enjoy playing music.